derickcarlo1/OOP_CalculatorPy/README.md

 # 🖩 OOP Calculator 🖩
 This repository contains an object-oriented programming (OOP) calculator implemented in Python.
-The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, division and even to cube a number!

 ## How to Run 👈
 ### To run the calculator in your preferred IDE or Visual Studio Code, follow these steps: